htmw/2024S-Med-X/Project/readme.txt

 By following these steps, you'll have a centralized color library that you can easily maintain and use across your React app, ensuring consistency and making it easier to update colors in the future.

-User
-the same way i wanna use text library with different text size and colors ChatGPT
 Creating a text library with different text sizes and colors in your React app follows a similar approach to the color library.
 Here's how you can set it up:

 Create a Text Library File: